MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/contoso-coffee/warehousing/warehouse-basic-flow-putaway-pick.md

  - the item **Inventory** is increased by the chosen quantity

-## <a name="outbound-flow-picking-and-shipping-in-basic-warehouse-configurations" />Outbound flow: Picking and Shipping in Basic Warehouse Configurations
+## <a name="outbound-flow-picking-and-shipping-in-basic-warehouse-configurations"></a>Outbound flow: Picking and Shipping in Basic Warehouse Configurations

 In [!INCLUDE[prod_short](../../includes/prod_short.md)], the outbound processes for picking and shipping can be performed in four ways using different functionalities depending on the warehouse complexity level.